kalleandreasson/scAIentific/Developer.md

 - Navigate to the frontend application through your web browser.
 - Follow the UI prompts to upload your scientific texts and receive the analysis.

-## Learning New Techniques ????

-?
-Link to tutorials?

 ## Testing Strategy

 Our comprehensive testing strategy is designed to ensure both the technical robustness of the scAIentific platform and the effectiveness of the AI-driven functionalities it offers.
 It is divided into two main components: User Feedback Testing and Code Testing.

 ### User Feedback Testing

+This is the testing future plan

-To refine and enhance the AI assistant's ability to analyze and discuss scientific articles, we rely heavily on user feedback.
+To refine and enhance the AI assistant's ability to analyze and discuss scientific articles, we are going to rely heavily on the user feedback.
 This iterative process involves:

 - **Pilot User Program**: The main costumer will be given an early access to the scAIentific application to use its features in real-world research scenarios.
 - **Feedback Collection**: the costumer will provide detailed feedback on his interactions with the AI assistant, especially regarding the relevance and clarity of its responses and the usability of the interface for uploading documents and creating custom AI assistants.